-As noted in the Corporate Governance Report on pages 8-13, the Directors have carefully considered the financial position of Iconic in light of progress during the twelve months ended 30 June 2024.
-The Directors have identified and announced a target for a proposed RTO transaction and have secured short term funding to progress the financial and legal due diligence, however there is a risk that the transaction may not complete.
-If the proposed RTO is not successful and an alternative target is not found within a short period of time, there is a risk that further funding will not be available from the Financing Facility with EHGOSF, and that whilst the on-going running costs of the Group are expected to be low, the Group may not be able to meet its liabilities as they fall due.
+As noted in the Corporate Governance Report on pages 8-13, the Directors have carefully considered the financial position of Iconic in light of progress during the twelve months ended 30 June 2024 and taken into account the termination of the RTO of ITS Holdings 2023 Ltd that was announced in February 2025.
+The Directors are focussed on finding an alternative target and have obtained confirmation from an existing investor that it is their current intention to provide short term funding to enable this to progress.
+If an alternative target is not found within a short period of time, there is a risk that further funding will not be made available, and that whilst the on-going running costs of the Group are expected to be low, the Group may not be able to meet its liabilities as they fall due.